Scholars Striving Toward a Better World

 Each fall, the college honors students who achieved excellence in the previous academic year.
 The ceremony includes a full reception for family and friends.

-Applying to Honors at the University of Arizona
+Applying to the W.A.
+Franke Honors College at the University of Arizona